-...Unless there is a statistically reliable channel of communication between [a source and a receiver]... no signal can carry semantic information... [thus]

-the channel over which the [semantic] signal allowing the channel over which the [semantic] signal allowing [must satisfy] the appropriate statistical constraints of information theory.
+...Unless there is a statistically reliable channel of communication between [a source and a receiver]... no signal can carry semantic information... [thus] the channel over which the [semantic] signal arrives [must satisfy] the appropriate statistical constraints of information theory.

 Intersection of that theory with the formalisms of feedback system control may provide insight into HPA axis response to unresolved 'flight-or-fight' signals causing punctuated or progressive increase of body mass.